DHTMLX/gantt-docs/data/desktop/troubleshooting.md

 Does the response look similar to the [expected data format](desktop/loading.md#loadingfromserver)?

-###If you see an error message from the web server instead of the gantt data
+###If you see an error message from the web server instead of the Gantt data

 You can be sure that something is wrong with the backend code or database connection settings.